WallyZhao/Object-Oriented-Programming-Notes/lesson2.md

 ## Polymorphism
 ### What is Polymorphism?
-* A method that can be used across different classes and object that is depend on the parameters.
+* A method that can be used across different classes and object that is dependent on the parameters.

 _Poly_ --> Many